sidney-eliot/3d-artists-handbook/content/rendering-and-compositing-and-uploading.md

 >[!info] Sketchfab rendering
 >
 >- Not good for complex lighting and environments can only handle smaller things
->- Models can shared with just a link
+>- Models can be shared with just a link

 >[!info] Blender rendering
 >